 Oral Fast Dissolving Films for better patient compliance;

 Over the years GRAND has emerged as a strong contributor to intellectual property ofPanacea Biotec.

-Briefly, innovative product development at GRAND is categorised in followingsub-classes based on the route of drug administration:
+Briefly, innovative product development at GRAND is categorized in followingsub-classes based on the route of drug administration:

 Quality is among the most important reasons to encourage a customer to buy a product.Total Quality Management has always been the foundation stone of the Company which hasresulted in achieving greater milestones in the past couple of years.
-At Panacea Biotec,quality is in-built in products & services and is integrated in each step of R&D, production,packaging, storage, marketing, sales & distribution.
-The Company iscommitted to adhere to the highest quality standards for products which are enabledthrough a highly qualified, techno-innovative & dedicated team.
+At Panacea Biotec,quality is in-built in products & services on continual basis with internal andexternal customers feedback and is integrated in each step of R&D, production,packaging, storage, marketing, sales & distribution.
+The Company is committed toadhere to the highest quality standards and regulatory compliance for products which areenabled through a highly qualified, techno-innovative & dedicated team.